FLZeng/Freesia/README.md

 ## 1 Artifact Description

-The artifact of the *Freesia paper* includes the source code of *Freesia* prototype, the model and proofs of *Freesia*, and evaluation results.
+This is the artifact for the ISSTA 2025 paper *Freesia: Verifying Correctness of TEE Communication with Concurrent Separation Logic*.
+The artifact includes the source code of *Freesia* prototype, the model and proofs of *Freesia*, and evaluation results.
 The directory structure is as follows:

 ```
 |-- Freesia